Why Use External Storage

 Capacity Up to 26TB Up to 26TB Similar in maximum capacities

-Although the table clearly shows that SSDs prove to be favourable in almost every comparison when compared to HDDs, however some of these parameters are not as straight-forward when it comes to external rather than internal storage.
-For example noise is less important if an external storage device is housed in a datacentre and the lower cost of HDDs may prove a better choice for archiving data.
-We’ll cover these considerations in more detail later in the next section, when we consider each type of external storage device in more depth.
+Although SSDs prove favourable in almost every comparison above, some of these parameters are not as straightforward when it comes to external rather than internal storage.
+For example, noise is less important if an external storage device is housed in a datacentre, and the lower cost of HDDs may prove a better choice for archiving data.

 Types of External Storage Devices

 There are various types of external storage devices that differ from each other in their features, uses, advantages and disadvantages and relative cost.
-The below tabs explore each in more detail.
+The table below summarises these differences, which are then explored in more detail in the tabs.

 DAS